Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy: Numerical Results

 In this section, we apply multi-frequency class averaging on simulated cryo-EM projection images.
 For each image, the goal is to identify projection images with similar viewing directions.
 We simulate $N = 10,000$ clean projection images of size $129 \times 129$ pixels from a 3-D electron density map of the 70S ribosome.
 The orientations for the projection images are uniformly distributed over $\SO(3)$.
 The clean images are contaminated by additive white Gaussian noise with different signal to noise ratios (SNRs).
-Sample images are presented in Fig.~\ref{fig:cryo_sample}.
+Sample images are presented in Figure~\ref{fig:cryo_sample}.
 Here, we do not consider the effects of contrast transfer functions (CTFs) on the images.
 In order to initially identify similar images and the corresponding rotational alignments, we first expand each image on steerable basis, and denoise the images by using \emph{steerable PCA} (sPCA)~\cite{zhao2016fast}.
 Then we generate the rotationally invariant features~\cite{zhao2014rotationally} from the filtered expansion coefficients to efficiently identify nearest neighbors without performing all pairwise alignments.
 The optimal alignment parameters are estimated between initial nearest neighbor pairs.
 The initial nearest neighbor list and alignment parameters are used to construct the initial graph.
-For clean images, the initial graph correspond to the true neighborhood graph.
-For the extremely noisy images illustrated in Fig.~\ref{fig:cryo_sample}, the initial similarity measure is corrupted by noise and images of totally different views can be misidentified as nearest neighbors.
+For clean images, the initial graph corresponds to the true neighborhood graph.
+For the extremely noisy images illustrated in Figure~\ref{fig:cryo_sample}, the initial similarity measure is corrupted by noise and images of totally different views can be misidentified as nearest neighbors.

-In Fig.~\ref{fig:cryo_spectrum}, we present the spectral patterns of the top eigenvalues of $\widetilde{H}^{(k)}$ built from our initial neighborhood identification and rotational alignment.
+In Figure~\ref{fig:cryo_spectrum}, we present the spectral patterns of the top eigenvalues of $\widetilde{H}^{(k)}$ built from our initial neighborhood identification and rotational alignment.
 At high SNR, such as $\text{SNR} \geq 0.05$, we can clearly observe the multiplicities $2k+1, 2k+3, 2k+5,\ldots$ and the spectral gaps.
-As the SNR decreases, such spectral patterns start to deteriorate.
-When $\text{SNR} = 0.02$, the top spectral gap for frequency $k = 1$ almost disappears, while it is still noticeable for $k = 5$, which is consistent with the theoretical result that the spectral gap is more robust for larger $k$.
-Therefore, we expect that using higher $k$ mapping $\Psi^{(k)}$ in~\eqref{eq:embedding-freq-k} can improve single frequency class averaging.
+As the SNR decreases, such spectral patterns deteriorate.